 Polydipsia might seem like a harmless condition.
 However, in diabetes, if not treated, it can lead to headaches, dizziness, and even fainting.
 Moreover, dehydration, along with diabetes, can cause diabetic ketoacidosis, a condition causing naturally occurring acids to build up in the body.
 This can lead to organ failure, coma, or in worst cases, death.

 Another point to be noted is that polydipsia in diabetes can also lead to dehydration.
-In problematic cases, excessive dehydration prevents the body to produce less urine, thus reducing the expulsion of the extra glucose.
+In problematic cases, excessive dehydration prevents the body from producing less urine, thus reducing the expulsion of the extra glucose.
 Moreover, studies have proven that in times of dehydration, the body produces an immoderate amount of adrenaline and other hormones that are also known to be insulin blockers.
 This can create a spike in your sugar levels, causing a blockage in diabetes management.

 How to treat Polydipsia?